 The Jewish Sabbath Day starts at sundown on Friday and ends at sundown on Saturday.
 Jews are not supposed to work during those 24 hours.

-Matthew doesn’t use the word “Messiah.”
-He simply uses the word “Servant,” which became a title for the Messiah that the Jews were praying would come and save them from the Romans.
+Matthew doesn’t use the word Messiah.
+He simply uses the word Servant, which became a title for the Messiah whom the Jews were praying would come and save them from the Romans.